Low-Carb Slow Cooker Pulled Pork

 - I thought the sauce seemed a little thin, so I took it out of the crockpot and simmered on the stove until it was reduced by about 1/3.
 This also concentrated the flavor just a bit more.
 (This step is completely optional.)

-- You can put the shredded meat back into the crockpot with the sauce to keep it warm, or serve right away.
+- You can put the shredded meat back into the crockpot with the sauce to keep it warm, or serve the Slow Cooker Pulled Pork right away.

 Make it a low-carb Meal:

-Low-Carb Slow Cooker Pulled Pork would be great on sandwiches of course, but for a low-carb meal I just ate it with a salad of shredded lettuce, shredded, cabbage, and homemade blue cheese dressing.
+Low-Carb Slow Cooker Pulled Pork would be great on sandwiches of course, but for a low-carb meal try it with Spicy Lime Coleslaw, Easy Cauliflower Rice with Garlic and Green Onion, Kale and Red Cabbage Slaw, Cucumbers Caesar, or Twice Baked Cauliflower.

 More Slow Cooker Pork Recipes: